An easy gozleme recipe with two different fillings. Gozleme is a traditional Turkish flatbread that’s so easy to make and is packed with flavor!

 Such a simple and satisfying dish, gozleme doesn’t require you to have any special culinary skills.
 It’s a very homey dish and it’s pretty much all hands-on.
 You can make it with your family and friends during the weekend and have everyone choose their favorite fillings and make their own gozleme.

-How to make gozleme recipe
+How to make gozleme

-Spinach and feta filling
+Make the spinach and feta filling

-- Heat olive oil in a pan and saute onion until translucent.
+- Heat olive oil in a pan and sauté onion until translucent.

 - Add spinach, dill and parsley.
 Cook until spinach is wilted.